FOR MADDIE'S GHOST

 FOR CAROL

 “Carol Saller is a treasure.
-Students in my editing course at UNC-Chapel Hill read The Subversive Copy Editor as part of our discussion of the writer-editor relationship.
-Last semester, Carol visited the class in a virtual ‘book club’ meeting, and the students loved meeting her and asking her questions about life as an editor.
-Thank you, Carol!”—Andy Bechtel, Hussman School of Journalism, University of North Carolina
+Carol visited the class in a virtual ‘book club’ meeting, and the students loved meeting her and asking her questions.
+Thank you, Carol!”—Andy Bechtel

 “Highly recommended!
-Our class at Whitireia Publishing in New Zealand was lucky enough to start our day with a virtual visit from Carol today.
-She is so wise, warm and open.
-We could have kept talking for hours!”—Theresa Crewdson
+Our class in New Zealand was lucky enough to start our day with a virtual visit from Carol today.
+She is so wise, warm and open.”—Theresa Crewdson

-“Witty, engaging, and clear-eyed, Carol Saller speaks right to the heart of anyone who loves the written word.” — Sarah Grey, Developmental Editor, O’Reilly Media
+“Witty, engaging, and clear-eyed, Carol Saller speaks right to the heart of anyone who loves the written word.” — Sarah Grey

 “Carol has a reputation among writers and editors as being smart, witty and gracious.
 The room was completely engaged with her, laughing and nodding.
 We all walked away having learned something, too.
-And we felt valued by her — because she connected to us, as one writing and editing professional to another.
-I’ve seen Carol speak at other conferences.
-She is always authentic, kind and insightful, whether talking with a person one-on-one or being at the front of the room.” — Gael Spivak, President, Editors Canada
+And we felt valued by her — because she connected to us.
+She is always authentic, kind and insightful, whether talking with a person one-on-one or being at the front of the room.” — Gael Spivak

-“I can’t tell you how entertaining you were in that polished presentation about editing.
-One of my fave panels, it was seriously so good and informative, and also inspiring and I love how you de-glorified the ever raging debate about the Oxford comma!! . . .
+“I can’t tell you how entertaining you were in that polished presentation . . .
 Any conference would be lucky to have you.
-Writers will definitely benefit from your expertise and humor!” — Chelsea Starling, Author
+Writers will definitely benefit from your expertise and humor!” — Author Chelsea Starling

-“You took what is normally a snoozy topic and made us laugh and enjoy.
+“You took made us laugh and enjoy.
 You tricked us into learning a few things and I’m so grateful!
-Please don’t change anything about your presentation!” — Heather Hildenbrand, Author
+Please don’t change anything about your presentation!” — Author Heather Hildenbrand